2022 EARTH Workshop

 During this workshop, educators work with active researchers to explore current science and/or engineering research, data, and conclusions.
 The educators are given time to develop their own curricula using the knowledge from these explorations and their own experiences to create classroom lessons tied to the abilities of their own students as well as current education standards and pedagogy.
 The teachers also develop connections with each other and with the researchers that assist them in expanding their classroom reach across the country.

-Because we only have a limited number of spots available in each EARTH workshop, applications are required.
-Applications, including all supporting materials, are due by 8:00 pm PST on February 7, 2022 for the summer workshop.
+The application period for the 2022 workshop is now closed.
+Applications, including all supporting materials, were due by 8:00 am PST on February 7, 2022 for the summer workshop.

 Teachers involved in this workshop will: